A Master Gardener’s Passion for the Environment Saves Water at Work and in her Community

 Prologis works across its operations to minimize environmental impacts.
 Low-water operational solutions, including drought-tolerant landscaping and xeriscaping, balance positive visual impact on the community with conservation of limited and precious fresh water resources.

-Bird is determined to learn everything she can about water conservation and put that knowledge to work on the job and in her community.
-Says Bird, “Water conservation is about more than reacting.
+Cappy is determined to learn everything she can about water conservation and put that knowledge to work on the job and in her community.
+Says Cappy, “Water conservation is about more than reacting.
 It’s finding and making ongoing changes for long-term solutions.”

-For one of the Prologis properties that Bird oversees, Prologis Park Perrin Creek, the right materials for landscaping turned out to be rocks—and no vegetation whatsoever—to reduce water usage.
-“I want to conserve every drop possible,” Bird said.
+For one of the Prologis properties that Cappy oversees, Prologis Park Perrin Creek, the right materials for landscaping turned out to be rocks—and no vegetation whatsoever—to reduce water usage.
+“I want to conserve every drop possible,” Cappy said.
 The property comprises eight buildings totaling 482,020 square feet.